In this article, we share eight leadership qualities every FEC owner should have!

-With only five years of supervisory experience (and most of it being with high-level professionals), figuring out how to successfully manage a large team of part-time high school and college students who weren't accustomed to long hours of continuous work—or exuding teamwork in a job environment—was not coming easily for me.
+With only five years of supervisory experience (and most of it being with high-level professionals), figuring out how to successfully manage a large team of part-time high school and college students was not easy.

-Open to any and all advice that would help my seemingly lackluster team work together as a successful and productive unit, I quickly turned to TrainerTainment’s workbook and DVD set, A Guide for Easy Team Training.
+I was open to any and all advice that would help my seemingly lackluster team work together as a successful and productive unit, so I quickly turned to TrainerTainment’s workbook and DVD set, A Guide for Easy Team Training.

-No matter how many times I followed up with checklists and constant reviews of work performance of the next few months, I was still faced with an unmotivated and under-performing staff.
+No matter how many times I provided checklists and held work performance reviews with my team, I was still faced with an unmotivated and under-performing staff.
 No one would do the things I asked, and if they did, it was always done without full effort.

-At a loss for direction in how to move forward, I just gave up.
+So, I just gave up.
 Yes, you heard that right—I GAVE UP.
-In a moment of intense frustration, I told my Assistant General Manager to have an all-staff meeting at her house and have them develop a plan for how we were to be successful.
+In a moment of intense frustration, I told my Assistant General Manager to hold a staff meeting at her house and have them develop a plan for how we were going to be successful.